b-i-bob/essential_sql_tips_and_tricks/query_from_more_than_one_table.md

 N:0..1 | at most 1 row | 0 | N | Maybe | No
 N:M | any number of rows | 0 | N\*M | Maybe | Maybe

-Notice that the relationship bounds the range of rows you get from combining the data into one result set before filtering.
+Notice that the relationship bounds the range of rows you get.

 In the N:1 case there is never missing data nor duplications.
-In the other cases you may need to exert extra control to deal with missing data or duplications resulting from combining the tables.
+In the N:0..1 cases you may not match some rows but no duplicates will be formed.
+In the N:M case you may wish to deal with missing data or duplications resulting from combining the tables.

 What if you are not sure which columns relate the two tables?
-Look at the data in both tables, make a guess, and query the data to verify the relationship.
+Look at the data in both tables, make a guess or phone a friend, and query the data to verify the data relationship.
 See the note on [data profiling](https://github.com/b-i-bob/essential_sql_tips_and_tricks/blob/master/getting_to_know_your_data.md).

 What if the data does not have a simple relationship due to missing rows, inconsistencies, invalid values, or have mismatched types?
 See the note on [cleaning data](ADD LINK HERE).